sulbel/conceptual-toolbox/bash.md

 ## Debugging
 * Adding `-v` after the shebang (but on the same line) will cause the interpreter to print every line before trying to execute it
 * Adding `-x` will do the same as `-v`, but also print the value of variables
+* Adding -- after options indicates that this is the end of options. e.g. `mkdir -p -- $directory`

+## Braces
+Use curly braces to contain a variable name within a command
+* e.g. `grep -- "$container" shipments.csv > "$directory/${container}_report.csv"` would write results of grep command to file with name $container_report.csv
+  * without surrounding container variable with curly braces, bash would treat $container_report as a variable